 - maintaining continued interest of former students in the success of the Bush School and Texas A&M through active membership in The Bush School Former Students Network and The Association of Former Students.

-Former students of the George Bush School of Government & Public Service elected new leadership for their Former Student Network (FSN).
-This year's board is going to focus on strengthening the organization, developing a communications strategy, and obtaining the 501(c)3 status for the organization.
+Former students of the George Bush School of Government & Public Service elect new leadership for their Former Student Network (FSN).
+The current board's focus is on strengthening the organization, developing a communications strategy, and obtaining the 501(c)3 status for the organization.

 Board members include: